gman999/ports-wip/README.md

 This work is mostly done offline, but the (semi-) finished port tarballs and diffs may be uploaded here.

-Various *BSD ports in development, rejections, etc.
+Various *BSD ports in development, updates, rejections, etc.

 Comments are at the top of the respective Makefile.